osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

-Kumiko is similar to the built-in Dynamo Player as it simply allows for the execution of Dynamo scripts.
-However, it goes beyond these capabilities by providing enhanced portability and easy collaboration functionalities.
-By synchronizing your scripts, Kumiko ensures that you can access and work with the most up-to-date versions from any location.
-With Kumiko, your scripts are simply always with you.
+Kumiko, similar to the traditional Dynamo Player, allows you to execute Dynamo scripts.
+However, it goes beyond the standard functionalities by providing enhanced portability and effortless collaboration options.
+With Kumiko, you can conveniently access your scripts and share them exclusively with chosen team members.
 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 You can acquire the most recent version by vising the main website.

 ## Requirements